 China confirmed its first ASF outbreak on 3 August 2018.
-Since then it has also been detected throughout Southeast Asia, including Laos, Vietnam, Cambodia, Myanmar, the Philippines and Timor-Leste.
+Since then it has also been detected throughout Southeast Asia, including Laos, Vietnam, Cambodia, Myanmar, the Philippines, Papua New Guinea and Timor-Leste.
 It has also been detected in North Korea and South Korea.

-For a current situation report, refer to the World Organisation of Animal Health (OIE) website.
+For a current situation report, refer to the World Organisation of Animal Health (OIE).